neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.client.renderer.texture.AbstractTexture#setUseMipmaps` - Sets whether the texture should use mipmapping.
 - `net.minecraft.client.resources.model.EquipmentclientInfo$LayerType#HAPPY_GHAST_BODY` - A layer representing the body of a happy ghast.
 - `net.minecraft.client.resources.sounds.RidingHappyGhastSoundInstance` - A tickable sound instance that plays when riding a happy ghast.
+- `net.minecraft.commands.arguments`
-- `net.minecraft.commands.arguments.HexColorArgument` - An integer argument that takes in a hexadecimal color.
+    - `HexColorArgument` - An integer argument that takes in a hexadecimal color.
+    - `ResourceOrIdArgument`
+        - `createGrammar` - Creates the grammar used to parse the argument.
+        - `$InlineResult` - A result that returns a direct holder.
+        - `$ReferenceResult` - A result that returns a reference holder.
+        - `$Result` - An interface that represents the result of some argument parsing.
+- `net.minecraft.data.loot.LootTableProvider$MissingTableProblem` - A record that holds the key of some missing built-in table generator.
 - `net.minecraft.data.recipes.RecipeProvider`
     - `dryGhast` - The recipe for a dried ghast.
     - `harness` - The recipe for a colored harness.
+- `net.minecraft.nbt.NbtUtils`
+    - `addCurrentDataVersion`, `addDataVersion`, adds the data version to some nbt tag.
 - `net.minecraft.network.FriendlyByteBuf#writeEither`, `readEither` - Handles an `Either` with the given stream encoders/decoders.
+- `net.minecraft.network.codec.ByteBufCodecs`
-- `net.minecraft.network.codec.ByteBufCodecs#RGB_COLOR` - A stream codec that writes the RGB using three bytes.
+    - `RGB_COLOR` - A stream codec that writes the RGB using three bytes.
+    - `lenientJson` - Creates a stream codec that parses a json in lenient mode.
 - `net.minecraft.server.level.ServerLevel#updateNeighboursOnBlockSet` - Updates the neighbors of the current position.
 If the blocks are not the same (not including their properties), then `BlockState#affectNeighborsAfterRemoval` is called.
+- `net.minecraft.stats`
+    - `RecipeBookSettings#MAP_CODEC`
+    - `ServerRecipeBook#pack`, `loadUntrusted`, `$Packed` - Handles encoding and decoding the data of the recipe book.
 - `net.minecraft.util`
+    - `ARGB`
-    - `ARGB#setBrightness` - Returns the brightness of some color using a float between 0 and 1.
+        - `setBrightness` - Returns the brightness of some color using a float between 0 and 1.
+        - `color` - Returns a ARGB color from a float red and integer alpha.
     - `ExtraCodecs`
         - `VECTOR2F`
         - `VECTOR3I`
+    - `LenientJsonParser` - A json parser using lenient rules.
     - `Mth#smallestSquareSide` - Takes the ceiled square root of a number.
+    - `StrictJsonParser` - A json parser using strict rules.
+- `net.minecraft.world.ItemStackWithSlot` - A record which holds a stack along with its slot index.
 - `net.minecraft.world.entity`
     - `Entity`
         - `isInClouds` - Returns whether the entity's Y position is between the cloud height and four units above.
         - `teleportSpectators` - Teleports the spectators currently viewing from the player's perspective.
         - `isFlyingVehicle` - Returns whether the vehicle can fly.
+    - `ExperienceOrb#awardWithDirection` - Adds an experience orb that moves via the specified vector.
-    - `Mob#isWithinRestriction` - Returns whether the position is within the entity's restriction radius.
+    - `Mob#isWithinHome` - Returns whether the position is within the entity's restriction radius.
 - `net.minecraft.world.entity.ai.control.MoveControl#setWait` - Sets the operation to `WAIT`.
 - `net.minecraft.world.entity.ai.goal.TemptGoal`
     - `stopNavigation`, `navigateTowards` - Handles navigation towards the player.